slact/nchan/README.md

   \n
   message_data
   </pre>
   The `content-type:` line may be omitted.

+  Messages are delivered in `text` websocket frames, except if a message's `content-type` is "`application/octet-stream`" -- then it is develevered in a `binary` frame.
   <!-- tag:subscriber-websocket -->

 - ##### EventSource